What Is The Adoption Advantage Account?

 What happens if I leave the payroll during the plan year?

 If you leave the payroll due to termination of employment, leave without pay (including leave under the Family and Medical Leave Act), or any other reason, and stop contributing to your account, your eligibility in the adoption FSA will be terminated.
 You will still be able to submit claims for expenses that occur on or before your last paycheck deduction, but any adoption-related expenses that occur after your contributions stop will not be reimbursed.

 When you receive your W-2 form, the salary reported in Box 1 will already be reduced to reflect your plan year contributions.
-You will also need to file Form 8839, Qualified Adoption Expenses.
+You will also need to file IRS Form 8839.